BANSAL1RISHABH/Loan_Approval_Analysis/README.md

 - Perform correlation analysis to identify relationships between numeric variables and visualize them using a heatmap.
 - Create a stacked bar chart to show the distribution of categorical variables across multiple categories.

-### Task 3: Geospatial Analysis (Optional)
-- Visualize data on a map to identify regional trends if the dataset contains geographical information.
-- Use scatter plots or heatmaps to display data patterns across geographic locations.

 This project demonstrates proficiency in data exploration, visualization, and analysis techniques, showcasing the ability to derive insights from complex datasets and effectively communicate findings through visual representations.